jpedroan/megua/README.rst

 INSTALL and USE in SageMath Cloud (SMC)
 ---------------------------------------

-The target for the following instructions is SIACUA system (siacua.webua.pt) -- portuguese.

 1. Create an acount in SMC and create a project; add other users/authors to this project.
 ::